hpfield/TeleLabel/README.md

+# Work In Progress
+I'm currently reformatting this code to be easier to understand and run.
+This work is being completed in the demos branch and will be available soon.

 ## Text-labelling

 This repo applies Llama3 8B to perform zero-shot multilabel classification on a set of 522 academic abstracts.
 This set of abstracts are from [CORDIS](https://cordis.europa.eu/), and represent examples of telecommunications research.
 The topic labels are derived from the classification system used by CORDIS.
 This is a one-to-many mapping, where each academic abstract can have multiple associated labels.